recursiveGecko/race_bot/README.md

 💙 [theOehrly/Fast-F1](https://github.com/theOehrly/Fast-F1): For inspiration, their effort and documentation.
 Fast-F1 was extremely valuable in quickly understanding how F1's live timing service works.

+💙 [MultiViewer for F1](https://github.com/f1multiviewer): For tyre icons used in this project

 ## License

 This project is licensed under GNU Affero General Public License version 3, see `LICENSE.md` for details.